UMBC-1/Capstone-Project/README.md

 3. seaborn (sns): This library builds on top of matplotlib to create high-level visualizations.
 It simplifies the creation of informative and visually appealing charts and graphs, allowing you to effectively communicate insights from your data analysis.
 4. nltk: The Natural Language Toolkit (nltk) provides functionalities for working with text data.
 It offers tools for tokenization (splitting text into words), stemming (reducing words to their root form), sentiment analysis, and other NLP tasks.
 5. stopwords from nltk.corpus: This specifically imports the English stop words list from the NLTK corpus.
 Stop words are common words like "the," "a," or "an" that carry little meaning on their own.
 By removing them during text analysis, you can focus on the more informative content within your text data.
+6. plotly.express (px): This library provides a user-friendly way to create interactive visualizations in Python.
+It offers a wide range of chart types like scatter plots, bar charts, line charts, and more, with the ability to add interactivity for users to explore the data dynamically.

 By importing these libraries, you equip your data science project with the necessary tools for data handling, manipulation, visualization, and potentially working with textual data.